Santhoshnov/fileEncryptionDecryptionSoftware/README.md

-# File Encryption Decrytion Softer
+# File Encryption Decryption Software

 This project is based on the implementation of cryptography concept using python cryptography and streamlit library.